hakdogan/jenkins-pipeline/README.md

 }
 ```

 ``withCredentials`` provided by ``Jenkins Credentials Binding Plugin`` and bind credentials to variables.
 We passed **dockerHubAccount** value with ``credentialsId`` parameter.
 Remember that, dockerHubAccount value is Docker Hub credentials ID we have defined it under _Jenkins Home Page -> Credentials -> Global credentials (unrestricted) -> Add Credentials_ menu.
-In this way, we access to username and password information of the account for login.
+In this way, we access to the username and password information of the account for login.

 ## Sonarqube configuration